Initial Forensics Confirms Gabby Petito Murdered, Says FBI | World

 Brian Laundrie and Gabby Petito — Photo: Reproduction / Social Media

-Laundrie was declared a “person of interest” (a term informally used in the US to designate a suspect or a person who may have a relationship with an investigating case) in the case, but was not charged with any crime.
+Laundrie was declared a “person of interest” (a term informally used in the US to designate a suspect or a person who may be related to a case under investigation) in the case, but has not been charged with any crime.

 He refused to talk to the police and disappeared a few days later, since leaving her parents’ house with a backpack, on September 14th.